433 Eros: Physical characteristics

 Compression from the same impact is believed to have created the thrust fault Hinks Dorsum.

 A phenomenon named dust ponds were discovered in the asteroid in October 2000.
 Dust ponds are a phenomenon where pockets of dust are seen in airless celestial bodies.
 These are smooth deposits of dust accumulated in depressions on the surface of the body (like craters), contrasting from the rocky terrain around them.
 They typically have different color and albedo compared to the surrounding areas.
-The asteroid contains lots of large craters more than 200 m in diameter.
+The asteroid contains many large craters more than 200 m in diameter.
 Their number is near to the saturation point of these craters.
 But craters smaller than that are relatively low.
 Suggesting that some process of erasure has covered them up.
 The floors of some craters are covered with smooth and flat areas (less than 10° slope).
 Such dust ponds are characterized by slightly bluer colour compared to the surrounding terrain.
 334 of such ponds are identified, with a diameter of 10m.
 255 of these are larger than 30m, and 231 (or 91%) are found within 30° from equator.

 Data from the Near Earth Asteroid Rendezvous spacecraft collected on Eros in December 1998 suggests that it could contain 20 billion tonnes of aluminum and similar amounts of metals that are rare on Earth, such as gold and platinum.